gayeongpark/gayeongpark.github.io/_posts/2024-07-14-Active-Directory-Lab.md

     Need to set a proper module to crack the password

-    Since the smb response was `NTMLv2`, I considered to set `5600`.
+    Since the smb response was `NTMLv2`, set `5600`.
 However I visited `hashcat` wiki to check the hash format that I want to crack.

     ![crackPassword1](../assets/img/AD/Screenshot%202024-07-17%20at%2010.53.38.png)